NGenetzky/hugo-academic-kickstart/content/post/2019-04-01-vscode-nrf-development/index.md

 ## Objective

-This post is discussing a workflow for developing C applications for nordic microcontrollers for a team that utilizes gitlab and clang format to optimize productivity.
-Please note that one particular configuration will be suggested, but the hope is to document it in such a way that it is clear how it can be customized not to suggest to optimum configuration.
+This post is discussing a workflow for developing C applications for Nordic microcontrollers for a team that utilizes Gitlab and Clang Format to optimize productivity.
+Please note that one particular configuration will be suggested, but the hope is to document it in such a way that it is clear how it can be customized not to suggest to an optimum configuration.

 ## Tool Dependencies

-Dependencies are assumed to be installed in parent directory to this project, but those locations can be modified.
+Dependencies are assumed to be installed in the parent directory to this project, but those locations can be modified.
 The versions listed are those used at the time of writing, but not strictly required in all cases.

 Required: